Sammy at Welcome Center

 Eligibility for this grant applies to the whole academic school year.
 Our school year starts in the Fall and ends the following Summer.
 You don't need to apply each semester, but you do need to reapply every school year.

-Please note: When applying through the paper application and not the FAFSA or CADAA, the application must be submitted to the financial aid office before the last day of the semester in order to be considered for the grant in that semester.
+Please note: When applying through the paper application and not the FAFSA or CADAA, the application must be submitted to the financial aid office before the last day of the academic year in order to be considered for the CCPG for that year.

 Cabrillo Promise Program (CPP)